USA / USD

 ISO 9001:2015: the latest version of the standard introduced the new high-level structure (Annex SL) and featured several new and modified requirements, most notably the concept of risk-based thinking.

-The vote to skip the revision of ISO 9001:2015 at this time was taken by a narrow margin.
-The survey's purpose was not only to identify users' view on the current version of the standard but also to gather ideas as to what should change.
-The input of users and industry associations, as well as the discussions with other influential quality professionals has lead us to expect the following changes in ISO 9001:2030:
+The purpose of the survey taken in 2021 was not only to identify users' view on the current version of the standard but also to gather ideas as to what should change.
+The input of users and industry associations, as well as the discussions with other influential quality professionals has lead us to expect the following changes in ISO 9001:2026:

 Integration of emerging technologies, including the rapid increase in digitization and the use of artificial intelligence (AI) in automated decision marking